undarr/algeble_cpp/README.md

 Players can choose 8-10 as the length of the algebraic expression
 * Equation generation method

+Players can add a set of custom equations in the files in the custom equations directory, the computer will then pick a valid expression from the file as the hidden expression.
+The computer may also generate a random valid expression on its own.
 * Maximum round count

+Players can set the maximum round and clue count
 * Guess count

 * Extra logic